 These glands are responsible for releasing neurotransmitters and endorphins, the body’s natural pain-killing hormones.
 Endorphins are 200 times more powerful than morphine.
 Endorphins also play a major role in the functioning of the hormonal system.
 This is why acupuncture works so well for many conditions including back pain, arthritis, P.M.S. and infertility.

 The substances released during acupuncture treatment relax the whole body.
 They also regulate the neurotransmitter called serotonin in the brain, which plays a major role in mood and disposition.
-This is why depression and anxiety is often succesfully treated with acupuncture.
+This is why depression and anxiety are often successfully treated with acupuncture.

-Other benfits of acupunctured that have been observed include increased circulation, reduced inflammation, pain and muscle spasm relief, and increased T-cell count which boosts the immune system.
+Other benefits of acupunctured that have been observed include increased circulation, reduced inflammation, pain and muscle spasm relief, and increased T-cell count which boosts the immune system.

 WHAT CAN ACUPUNCTURE TREAT?

 Many common ailments can be treated effectively with Traditional Chinese Medicine.
 Click for a full list of conditions treated with TCM.
 In our Acupuncture Clinic in Margate Florida, we have set up special treatment programs for the following conditions: